Prostitution in Australia: Legislative review 2011

-The legal situation was reviewed again with a Standing Committee on Justice and Community Safety's inquiry into the ACT Prostitution Act 1992, following the death of a 16-year-old woman, Janine Cameron, from a heroin overdose in a brothel in 2008.
+The legal situation was reviewed again with a Standing Committee on Justice and Community Safety's inquiry into the ACT Prostitution Act 1992, following the death of a 16-year-old girl, Janine Cameron, from a heroin overdose in a brothel in 2008.

 The inquiry was established on 28 October 2010.
 The committee, chaired by ACT Liberal MLA Vicki Dunne, devised terms of reference that were as follows: